 - name (mandatory): A descriptive name of the challenge.
 Should not contain spaces in order to simplify handling on the command line for users. - description (optional): A human readable description of the challenge. - default (optional): If true, Rally selects this challenge by default if the user did not specify a challenge on the command line.
-If your track only defines one challenge, it is implicitly selected as default, otherwise you need define "default": true on exactly one challenge. - schedule (mandatory): Defines the concrete execution order of operations.
+If your track only defines one challenge, it is implicitly selected as default, otherwise you need define "default": true on exactly one challenge. - index-settings (optional): Defines the index settings of the benchmark candidate when an index is created.
+Note that these settings are only applied if the index is auto-managed. - schedule (mandatory): Defines the concrete execution order of operations.
 It is described in more detail below.